 As Sukham Chand returned home in his hamlet in Arnia sector, he could not enter his border home as a live mortar bomb shell was lying in his compound.

-After forces got information, they came to the rescue of Chand and defused the shell.
+After security forces got information, they came to the rescue of Chand and defused the shell.

 Like him, Daljeet Singh of Korotana hamlet is living in fear as several shells have landed in his paddy field creating deep craters.